 1. Keeping a close watch on your assets.
 As the owner of a business, it’s your prerogative to know everything that happens inside the boundaries that you command.
 Since running a business can be stressful — there’s always something that can go wrong, and the peace of mind that a monitoring system imparts can be an incredible relief, even if nothing actually happens.
 The last thing you need is the safe being broken into or some valuable asset of your setup vanishing without a trace.

 2. Monitoring systems may be required or encouraged by ordinance.
 This depends heavily on the kind of business you’re running, what part of the country you live in, and what circumstances might unfold that warrant tapping camera feeds.
-One factor remains the same, though: You owe it to your clients and customers alike to keep everyone under watch, and you’re honoring this by keeping good with the needs of law enforcement in the event that anything should happen.
+One factor remains the same, though: You owe it to your clients and customers alike to keep everyone under watch, and you’re honoring this by keeping good with the needs of law enforcement regarding violence detection.

 3. Believe it or not, your clients will feel safer.
 Despite the unsettling ubiquity of cameras on business premises, every client comes and goes knowing that those monitoring systems will deter any form of crime that could befall them.
 Wherever there are cameras, they know that the law has a foothold on any situation that unfolds, which ultimately creates a sense of comfort and will invite old clients back to your services again.

 4. Insurance and other forms of service coverage and provision may deny contractual binding to your business.
 Without the installation or maintenance of your monitoring systems, you may be subject to service cut-offs or denial altogether due to the liabilities that are created by inadequate security coverage within the facility of your business.
 Remember that nobody wants to invest themselves in a risky client, and that’s exactly the kind of image you create for yourself when you neglect to monitor your property.